 What is the Sports Premium?

-The government agreed to provide funding of £150 million per annum through to 2019, to provide new and substantial primary school sport funding. this has since been extended in 2020 and 2021.
+The government agreed to provide funding of £150 million per annum through to 2019, to provide new and substantial primary school sport funding.
+This has since been extended in 2020, 2021 and 2022.
 The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
 Prior to 2017 each school received £8,000 plus an extra £5 per pupil each year.
 From 2017 this amount was been raised to £16,000 per year plus £10 per pupil.
-This means Ennerdale Primary will receive £16600 for the 2020-2021 school year.
+This means Ennerdale Primary will receive approx £16600 for the 2021-2022 school year.
 The money can only be spent on sport and PE provision in schools.

 Purpose of the funding

 Schools have to spend the sport funding on improving their provision of PE and sport, but will have the freedom to choose how they do this.
 At Ennerdale School we have always been committed to providing our children with excellent sporting provision, and with this additional funding we aim to build on this further, ensuring every child benefits in some way.

 So far this year, we have used our money to hire coaches for cricket, football, general PE activities and rugby which have enabled all children to develop their skills in these sports and for some of them to take part in inter-school tournaments in each of these disciplines.
-For 2020-21 will continue to use the money for these sports but will also tbuild on new activities such as climbing, squash and yoga.
+For 2021-22 we will continue to use the money for these sports but will also build on new activities such as climbing, squash, Dodgeball and yoga.